Help Me Howard

 He has also worked for people with disabilities and is holding a discussion as a lead public defender on issues of gays and the laws that target certain ethnic groups and cultures.

 His achievements and awards

-Howard has contributed a lot and he has been appreciated for his work with honour of being the ‘Man of the Year’ by Deerfield Beach Democratic Club’ in 2013.
+Howard has contributed a lot and he has been appreciated for his work with the honor of being the ‘Man of the Year’ by Deerfield Beach Democratic Club’ in 2013.

-Aside of many honours he has received what satisfies him is being there for people to help by the on going show, “Help Me Howard” on WSVN TV channel 7 News.
+Aside from many honors he has received what satisfies him is being there for people to help by the ongoing show, “Help Me Howard” on WSVN TV channel 7 News.